 Essentially any technique of mental concentration will increase the power of Ajna.
 This can have a profound ripple effect through your entire being.
 Going deep in meditation can in itself bring an opening of Ajna chakra.
 Touching the primordial wisdom of your being, the sense of light, the intuition of oneness beyond the fluctuations of the ordinary mind.
 From this taste, everything will follow.

 Do you want to know more about Ajna chakra and its effects?
-Join the free masterclass Journey Through Chakra and Elements…sign up for free now.
+Join the masterclass Journey Through Chakra and Elements…sign up now.